sheilbronn/Manage-Gluon-MQTT/README.md

 B. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **MQTT messages**.
 (B and A are handled simultaneously.)

-C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.
+C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call, init or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.

 D. Local management as a daemon on the node: This script listens to **MQTT messages** and returns results a MQTT messages, too.
-(D does not exclude C, also the script can run as a daemon invoking commands on pre-configured Freifunk hosts as in A or B).
+(D does not exclude C, also the script can run as a daemon invoking commands on other, pre-configured Freifunk hosts as in A or B).

 Other aspects: